Staying Healthy

 The simplest way to warm up is to do an aerobic activity at an easy pace.
 If cycling is what you plan to do, then start out slowly in a low gear.

-Just as a warm up prepares your body for exercise, an effective cool down gives your body time to recover.
+Just as warming up prepares your body for exercise, an effective cool-down gives your body time to recover.

 Once you are breathing easily, stretch while your muscles are still warm.